Daniel Bîrligea: FCSB

 On 2 September 2024, a deal was agreed for the move of Bîrligea to CFR Cluj's domestic rivals FCSB, subject to a medical.
-The fee was disclosed by the owners of both clubs as €2 million and 15% interest on a potential future transfer, plus conditional bonuses.
-Rapid București made a last-minute attempt to hijack the deal, but Bîrligea was officially unveiled by FCSB the following day and handed the number 9 shirt.
+Rapid București made a last-minute attempt to hijack the deal, but he was officially unveiled by FCSB the following day and handed the number 9 shirt.

+According to CFR Cluj owner Neluțu Varga, the initial transfer fee was €2 million plus a 15% sell-on clause, with performance-related bonuses potentially raising the total value to €3.5 million.
+In October 2025, FCSB owner Gigi Becali stated that the club's expenditure on Bîrligea reached €3 million, (Note: The figure stated by Becali included the initial €2 million fee, previously triggered performance bonuses amounting to €600,000, and an additional €400,000 paid to buy out all remaining contract clauses.

+As part of the renegotiation, CFR Cluj's sell-on percentage was reduced to 10%, applicable only to any future transfer fee exceeding €10 million.) making him the joint-most expensive signing in Liga I alongside Cristian Fabbiani and Florinel Coman.

-Bîrligea made his debut for "the Red-Blues" on 21 September, starting and coming off at half-time in a 1–1 Liga I draw with Petrolul Ploiești at the Steaua Stadium.
+Bîrligea made his debut for "the Red-Blues" on 21 September 2024, starting and coming off at half-time in a 1–1 Liga I draw with Petrolul Ploiești at the Steaua Stadium.
 Five days later, he opened the scoring in a 4–1 defeat of RFS in the first fixture of the Europa League league phase.
-On 3 October, he scored the only goal of an away win at Greek reigning champions PAOK in the same competition.
+On 3 October 2024, he scored the only goal of an away win at Greek reigning champions PAOK in the same competition.

 On 20 October 2024, Bîrligea netted his second league goal for FCSB, a scissor kick in a 2–0 away derby win at Dinamo București.
-On 7 November, he scored in a 2–0 Europa League home victory against Midtjylland.
-On 10 November, he netted his first brace for FCSB in a 2–1 away victory over Universitatea Cluj in the Liga I.
+On 7 November 2024, he scored in a 2–0 Europa League home victory against Midtjylland.
+Three days later, he netted his first brace for FCSB in a 2–1 away victory over Universitatea Cluj in the Liga I.

 Despite injury setbacks late in the 2024–25 season, Bîrligea finished as the league's third-highest scorer with 16 goals—two of them for CFR Cluj—as FCSB secured back-to-back Liga I titles.
 He opened his account for the 2025–26 campaign on 7 August, scoring twice in a 3–2 home win over Kosovan side Drita in the Europa League third qualifying round.

+Following FCSB's second consecutive qualification for the Europa League league phase, Bîrligea managed to score in their 1–2 home loss to Bologna on 23 October 2025, and in a 1–4 away defeat against Dinamo Zagreb on 22 January 2026.

+Loan to Frosinone

+In late August 2026, Serie A club Frosinone agreed terms to sign Bîrligea on an initial one-year loan for €1.5 million, with a €3.5 million obligation to buy if the club avoids relegation.
+He was officially unveiled on 27 August.